Created: March 25, 2026

 swarm://instancesAll active instances.

-swarm://context?file=...Annotations and locks for a specific file.
+swarm://lock?file=...Active lock state for a specific file.

 Prompts